About the Project

 John Dickinson contributed more writings to the American Founding than any other figure.
 He is best known for his Letters from a Farmer in Pennsylvania (1767-68), the first resounding and successful call for colonial unity to resist British oppression.
-Yet this was just one of almost 500 published and unpublished works he wrote for the American cause, including pamphlets, broadsides, newspaper articles, songs, speeches, and many seminal state papers.
+Yet this was just one of hundreds of published and unpublished works he wrote for the American cause, including pamphlets, broadsides, newspaper articles, songs, speeches, and many seminal state papers.
 Dickinson's compatriots, elite and ordinary, looked to him throughout the contest for guidance because he was one of the most talented lawyers and writers in the colonies and he wielded more authority and influence both in Congress and over public opinion than almost any other figure before independence.

-Although Dickinson was one of the foremost figures of the Founding, he is little known today because he refused to sign the Declaration of Independence (click here for Dickinson's biography).
+Although Dickinson was one of the foremost figures of the Founding, he is little known today in part because he refused to sign the Declaration of Independence (click here for Dickinson's biography).
 The few scholars who have dealt with him have largely interpreted his position as cowardice, indecisiveness, or Loyalism.
 Some claim his advocacy of rights and subsequent refusal to sign was contradictory and that Dickinson was confused.
 But the confusion is theirs.
 They have failed to observe that, although his writings led to Revolution, not one of them advocated separation from Britain or violent protest of any sort.
 Dickinson did not want independence; he believed in defensive war only and the preservation of the existing British constitution to protect American liberties.

 For understanding the progress of the Revolution, the creation of the Constitution, and some of the most important issues in the Early Republic, there is great value in having a modern scholarly edition of his collected works.
 But more than simply collecting these important documents in one place, by identifying them as Dickinson's and putting them in context, the Project will shed light on one of the most influential Founders with whom few Americans are familiar.
 While Dickinson's primary task was to represent the general sentiments and concerns of his countrymen, his work also reveals a unique political theory, one that was crucial for the preservation of rights and the survival of the new Republic.